QUESTION

 Explanation

-Statement 1 is incorrect: As per the Representation of the People Act, 1951, a candidate can contest from up to two constituencies in a Lok Sabha or Vidhan Sabha election.
+Statement 1 is Incorrect: Section 33(7) of the Representation of the People Act, 1951, was amended in 1996 to restrict a candidate from contesting from more than two constituencies in a single general election or bye-elections held simultaneously.

 Trusted by 2L aspirants